MaxGreil/rnaseq/README.md

 ### Additional necessary files

-If the reads to be analyzed originate from a human experiment, these additional 3 files must be stored in folder `data`:
+If the reads to be analyzed originate from a human RNA-Seq experiment, these additional 3 files must be stored in folder `data`:

 * Prebuild Hisat2 index for H. sapiens, release GRCh38